-AREA 4: Responsiveness for 24 Hour Toll-Free Number / Access to After Hours Care - Mental Health OBJECTIVE: Reduce the response time for the 24-hour toll-free number by 30%, including after hours.

-INDICATOR & BASELINE: Test call response time for the ACCESS number (during business hours and in languages other than English): 3.74 minutes Test call response time for the ACCESS number (after business hours and in languages other than English): 1.64 minutes Indicators from FY 22-23 ACTION STEPS: Train ACCESS and after-hours staff on how to answer client questions more effectively regarding how to access SMHS services, including how to assess whether medical necessity is met, provide information to beneficiaries about services available to treat a client's urgent condition, and provide information to beneficiaries about how to use the client problem resolution and fair hearing processes Review and revise ACCESS Protocol as necessary and provide to staff Remind staff on an ongoing basis about the importance of documenting all initial requests made by telephone (including 24/7 line) through a written log that includes the name of the client, the date of the request, and the initial disposition of the request ACCESS Division Director will track all missing, insufficient, incorrect, or out of compliance items on each clinician's test calls, and supervisors will provide monthly feedback to staff and discuss any necessary improvements that are to be made Review monthly test calls for accuracy and completeness of information given to beneficiaries.
-ACCESS Division Director reviews all test calls, sends report to QA and follows up with ACCESS staff and after-hours supervisor with results of test calls.
-MONITORING METHOD/ TIMEFRAME: Test call reports - quarterly RESPONSIBLE PARTNERS: ACCESS; Quality Management
+AREA 3: Responsiveness for 24 Hour Toll-Free Number / Access to After Hours Care - Mental Health OBJECTIVE: Reduce the response time for the 24-hour toll-free number by 30%, including after hours.
+INDICATOR & BASELINE: Test call response time for the ACCESS number (during business hours and in languages other than English): 3.74 Test call response time for the ACCESS number (after business hours and in languages other than English):1.64 Indicators from FY 22-23 ACTION STEPS: Train ACCESS and after-hours staff on how to answer client questions more effectively regarding how to access SMHS services, including how to assess whether medical necessity is met, provide information to beneficiaries about services available to treat a client's urgent condition, and provide information to beneficiaries about how to use the client problem resolution and fair hearing processes Review and revise ACCESS Protocol as necessary and provide to staff Remind staff on an ongoing basis about the importance of documenting all initial requests made by telephone (including 24/7 line) through a written log that includes the name of the client, the date of the request, and the initial disposition of the request ACCESS Division Director will track all missing, insufficient, incorrect, or out of compliance items on each clinician's test calls, and supervisors will provide monthly feedback to staff and discuss any necessary improvements that are to be made Review monthly test calls for accuracy and completeness of information given to beneficiaries.
+ACCESS Division Director reviews all test calls, sends reports to QA and follows up with ACCESS staff and after-hours supervisor with results of test calls MONITORING METHOD/ TIMEFRAME: Yellowfin dashboards - continuous monitoring RESPONSIBLE PARTNERS: Substance Use Disorder Continuum of Care, Quality Improvement & Data Analytics, Quality Assurance, Quality Improvement Committee - Network Adequacy & Timely Access Workgroup

-AREA 5: Responsiveness for 24 Hour Toll-Free Number / Access to After Hours Care - Substance Use OBJECTIVE: Reduce the response time for the 24-hour toll-free number by 30%, including after hours.
-INDICATOR & BASELINE: Average call response time for Center Point's SUD helpline (during business hours and in languages other than English): 7.7 seconds

-Average response time between after-hours call to Crisis Support Services and follow up by SUD Helpline staff (in threshold languages): 46.1 hours Indicators from FY 22-23 ACTION STEPS: Remind Crisis Support Services on an ongoing basis about the importance of documenting all calls coming into the 24/7 line, including caller/client name Provide Crisis Support Services with written updates to inform staff scripts in order to ensure information is accurate and up to date Conduct and review monthly test calls for accuracy and completeness of information given to beneficiaries.
+AREA 4: Responsiveness for 24 Hour Toll-Free Number / Access to After Hours Care - Substance Use OBJECTIVE: Reduce the response time for the 24-hour toll-free number by 30%, including after hours.
+INDICATOR & BASELINE: Average call response time for Center Point's SUD helpline (during business hours and in languages other than English): 7.7 seconds Average response time between after-hours call to Crisis Support Services and follow up by SUD Helpline staff (in threshold languages): 22.1 hours Indicators from FY 22-23 ACTION STEPS: Remind Crisis Support Services on an ongoing basis about the importance of documenting all calls coming into the 24/7 line, including caller/client name Provide Crisis Support Services with written updates to inform staff scripts in order to ensure information is accurate and up to date Conduct and review monthly test calls for accuracy and completeness of information given to beneficiaries.
 Provide results and feedback to CenterPoint and Crisis Support Services for quality improvement Provide regular training and feedback from test calls to Center Point's SUD Helpline counselors and/or Crisis Support Services staff in staff meetings, individual supervision, and/or via written communication Train SUD Helpline staff with monthly American Society of Addiction Medicine (ASAM) case consultation to improve Level of Care screening and referral MONITORING METHOD/ TIMEFRAME: SUD Helpline Response Time reports - monthly, Average after-hours call response time reports - monthly RESPONSIBLE PARTNERS: Substance Use Disorder Continuum of Care, Contracted Providers, Crisis Support Services, Quality Management